ECronin1973/Applied_Statistics_MyWork/README.md

 ### Interpret the output from the Shapiro-Wilk test.

-If the p-value is greater than 0.05, it suggests that the sample likely comes from a normal distribution.
+If the p-value is more significant than 0.05, it suggests that the sample likely comes from a normal distribution.
 Conversely, a p-value less than 0.05 suggests non-normality.
 Shapiro-Wilk Test: Stat=0.9998655902986548, p-value=0.8588521744759859

 ### QQ-Plot Test ###